zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-properties.md

 </Blade>
 ```

-In this example, an `id` property is sent to the blade as a parameter, and then the `name` property is sent view model.
-The blade view model may subscribe to changes in this value, and update the blade information as required.
-For an example, refer to this file in the samples:
+In this example, an `id` property is sent to the blade as a parameter, and then the `name` property is sent as a `ViewModel`.
+The blade `ViewModel`  may subscribe to changes in this value, and update the blade information as required.
+An example of blade properties is located in `dir>Client\Hubs\Browse\ViewModels\RobotBladeViewModel.ts`.
+It is also in the following code.

-`dir>Client\Hubs\Browse\ViewModels\RobotBladeViewModel.ts`

- The eample is also in the following code.

 ```ts
 module SamplesExtension.Hubs {